bdtinc/maskcam/README.md

 docker run --runtime nvidia --privileged --rm -it --env MQTT_BROKER_IP=<server IP> --env MQTT_DEVICE_NAME=my-jetson-1 --env MASKCAM_DEVICE_ADDRESS=<your-jetson-ip> -p 1883:1883 -p 8080:8080 -p 8554:8554 maskcam/maskcam-beta
 ```

 And that's it.
-If the device has access to the broker's IP, then you should see in the output logs some successful connection messages and then see your device listed
-in the drop-down menu of the frontend (reload the page if you don't see it).
+If the device has access to the server's IP, then you should see in the output logs some successful connection messages and then see your device listed in the drop-down menu of the frontend (reload the page if you don't see it).
 In the frontend, select `Group data by: Second` and hit `Refresh status` to see how the plot changes when new data arrives.

-Check the next section if the MQTT connection is not established.
+Check the next section if the MQTT connection is not established from the device to the server.

 ### Checking MQTT connection
 If you're running the MQTT broker on a machine in your local network, make sure it's IP is accessible from the jetson device:
 ```
 ping <local server IP>
 ```

+*NOTE:* Remember not to use `127.0.0.1` as your server IP, but the network address of your computer instead, which you can check using the `ifconfig` command and looking for an address that should start with `192.168...`, `10...` or `172...`

 If you're setting up a remote server and using it's public IP to connect
 from your device, chances are you're not setting properly the port `1883` to be opened for inbound and outbound traffic.